Lwdthe1/jsdoc-rest-api/README.md

 You can do the same pretty easily by using the `attachExpressAppEndpoints()` method in this library.

 With that, your server is ready to handle all incoming requests for any API endpoints defined in an ApiController file.
 Of course, you don't have to call your files "ApiController"; that's just what I've chosen to do.
-Whatever, you call it, make sure you provide the correct glob as the `source` config field when calling the `jsdocRestApi.generateRoutes()` function as illustrated above.
+Whatever, you call it, make sure you provide the correct glob as the `source` config field when calling the `jsdocRestApi.generateRoutes()` or `jsdocRestApi.attachExpressAppEndpoints()` functions as illustrated above.

 ## Tests